Hyperparathyroid UK (HPT UK)

 Primary Hyperparathyroidism - See the FULL diagnostic picture, rather than an incomplete segment.

-A delayed diagnosis can be avoided by testing all components if blood levels are borderline, and of course, understanding the results.
+A delayed diagnosis can be avoided by testing all components, and of course, understanding the results.
 We repeatedly have to ask, 'Did they test your PTH as well as calcium?' or 'Did they test your magnesium?'
 The answer is often no. Low vitamin D and/or magnesium can reduce calcium and stimulate over production of PTH.
-Knowing the risks of elevated PTH (including CVD, SCD, prostate cancer and psychosis, as well as untreated PHPT whatever the levels, it makes no sense that doctors can't see what we do.
+Knowing the risks of elevated PTH, including gall stones, CVD, SCD, prostate cancer and psychosis, it makes no sense that doctors don't see what we do.

-We need doctors to join the dots a LOT sooner, so we can get treated sooner.
-That is the whole point of this site.
-Delays in diagnosing PHPT can range between five and twenty years which we hear about every week from members who often found us after suffering really poor health for years.
+The the whole point of this site is that patients need doctors to join the dots a LOT sooner, so we can get treated sooner.
+Delays in diagnosing PHPT can range between five and twenty years, which we hear about every week from members who often found us during exasperated searches after suffering poor health for several to many years.
 It is impossible to rule out Primary Hyperparathyroidism by only testing either calcium or PTH.
 It is vital to look at the full picture; Calcium, PTH, Vitamin D & Magnesium, because they all play a pivotal role in calcium homeostasis.

 It is essential to know that going into surgery with low magnesium increases the risk of hypomagnesemia on day one after surgery which can result in both low calcium and PTH and is known as 'The paradoxical block of PTH by hypomagnesemia.'
 Always ask for magnesium to be tested with calcium and PTH.
 Magnesium simply being somewhere within the normal range is not sufficient.
 Ideally it should be above 0.82 (0.7-1.00).
 One third of patients will experience hypomagnesemia on day one post-op.
 We see people re-admitted to A&E on day two or three after surgery, requiring IV calcium and magnesium, which could have been prevented if clinicians were aware of a need for sufficient magnesium levels before surgery.
 Any clinician who predicts their patients will not need magnesium post-op without actually knowing their levels, is talking nonsense.

-Message to all clinicians: Please read 'magnesium and the parathyroid', before telling your patients they don't need magnesium testing or to take a magnesium supplement.
+Message to all clinicians: Please read 'magnesium and the parathyroid', before telling your patients they don't need magnesium testing and wont need to take a magnesium supplement.
 We recommend magnesium glycinate https://pubmed.ncbi.nlm.nih.gov/12105390/

 Serum magnesium only represents 1% of our magnesium.
 The remaining 99% is in bones and cells where its needed.
-Nearly all parathyroid patients will benefit from supplementing with magnesium.
-It is important to ask your doctor to test magnesium before supplementing because high serum magnesium can be an indicator of FHH.
-Please do your own research, or join our support groups to learn from our ten years of research and patient experiences.
+Many parathyroid patients will benefit from supplementing with magnesium but it is important to ask your doctor to test magnesium before supplementing because high serum magnesium can be an indicator of FHH.
+Please do your own research, or join our support group to learn from our ten years of research and patient experiences.

 Here is one example: 'Preoperative Low Serum Magnesium Level is a Significant Predictive Factor for Postoperative Hypomagnesemia in Patients Who Underwent Parathyroidectomy for Primary Hyperparathyroidism.' https://cms.namikkemalmedj.com/Uploads/Article_51126/nkmj-10-53-En.pdf